-A prenuptial agreement, or prenup, is a document signed by a couple before marriage that sets out what will happen to their property, assets and income in the event they split up.
-A similar agreement can be made prior to a civil partnership ceremony; this is sometimes referred to as a pre-partnership agreement.
-The legal issues in relation to both types of agreement are the same.
+A prenuptial agreement, or prenup, is a document signed by a couple before marriage that sets out what will happen to their property, assets and income in the event their marriage ends.

-Family courts are increasingly upholding prenuptial agreements when making decisions in divorce and civil partnership dissolution cases despite them not being legally binding like a commercial contract, for example.
-The court does, however, retain the right to step in and put in place a different financial settlement on divorce if the situation requires it.
+The family court is increasingly upholding prenuptial agreements when making decisions in financial disputes arising from divorce and civil partnership dissolution.
+The court does, however, reserve the right to step in and put a different financial settlement in place if the situation requires it.

-The best statement on this legal position is the below, which is taken from the landmark 2010 case of Radmacher v Granatino:
+The best statement on the legal position is taken from the landmark case of Radmacher v Granatino:

 “The court should give effect to a nuptial agreement that is freely entered into by each party with a full appreciation of its implications unless in the circumstances prevailing it would not be fair to hold the parties to their agreement.”

-There are a number of reasons for creating a prenuptial agreement, but some of the most common issues covered by them include:
+People have many reasons for wanting a prenuptial or pre-partnership agreement, but some of the most common issues covered include:

-- How a particular asset, such as the family home, should be dealt with in case of divorce
+- How a particular asset should be dealt with in case of divorce

 - If one party is very wealthy and would probably be called upon to support the other, what that support would mean in practice - a lump sum, a trust, provision of property, etc.

-- An agreement not to share out a particular asset; for example, a property owned prior to the relationship
+- An agreement not to share out a particular asset, for example, a property or business owned prior to the relationship

 In order to give a prenuptial agreement the best possible chance of being recognised by the courts, certain safeguards should be met.
 These include: